top of page

 How long does it take to calculate my farm’s Exchange score?

-To get an accurate ecological score of your farm across the 6 impact areas (soils, biodiversity, climate change, water, animal welfare, and society) it takes about 2 hours answering some online questions and 1 full day on your farm.
+To get an accurate ecological score of your farm across the 6 impact areas (soils, biodiversity, climate change, water, animal welfare, and society) it takes about 4 hours answering some office based questions and 1 full day on your farm.
 This may sound like a lot, but it helps us guarantee the accuracy of the data and get you the best possible baseline for your farm.
 Our agricultural advisors are on-hand to help you through the process.

 How does Soil Association Exchange interact with the Global Farm Metric?